Excel parser settings

 idColumns

-) can have multiple columns with texts.It is possible to define a unique postfix.
-If there are 2 columns, name, and description, then define the following:
+) can have multiple columns containing text.It is possible to define a unique postfix.
+If there are 2 columns, called 'name', and 'description', define the following:

 name description